A Set of Generalized Components to Achieve Effective Poison-only Clean-label Backdoor Attacks with Collaborative Sample Selection and Triggers: Introduction Related Works

 \textbf{Sample selection} (\citet{hayase2022few}, \citet{li2023explore}, \citet{li2024proxy}, \citet{hungwicked}, \citet{wang2025not}) are proposed to enhance ASR by poisoning selected ``hard'' samples instead of random samples.
 Therefore, the poisoned models tend to learn the implicit projection between the trigger feature and the target label to evade the difficulty of the original classification upon such samples.
-The SOTA metric, Forgetting Event, selects ``hard'' samples by comparing the frequency of misclassification transitions (from correctly classified to incorrectly classified) during the pre-training phase.
-However, the Forgetting Event metric neglects the category information in misclassification transitions, limiting the ASR improvement. \textit{\textbf{Therefore, it is vital to introduce an appropriate way to employ category information and jointly integrate with Forgetting Event for further optimizing the selection of ``hard'' samples.}} Furthermore, existing methods neglect the effect of sample selection on the stealthiness enhancement of backdoor attacks. \textbf{\textit{Therefore, it is critical to explore an effective mechanism for sample selection on the satisfactory enhancement of both ASR and stealthiness.}}
+The SOTA metric, Forgetting Event, selects ``hard'' samples by comparing the frequency of misclassification transitions during the pre-training phase.
+However, the Forgetting Event metric neglects the category information in misclassification transitions, limiting the search of ``harder'' samples. \textit{\textbf{Therefore, it is vital to introduce an appropriate way to employ category information and jointly integrate with Forgetting Event for further optimizing the selection of ``hard'' samples.}} Furthermore, existing methods neglect the effect of sample selection on the stealthiness enhancement of backdoor attacks. \textbf{\textit{Therefore, it is critical to explore an effective mechanism for sample selection on the satisfactory enhancement of stealthiness.}}

 \textbf{Multiple triggers} are designed to effectively implant a backdoor for various attack requirements, which can be mainly classified into three categories. \textit{(1) Invisible triggers characterized by global low-intensity poisoning} are designed for rigorous stealthiness constraints.
 However, current invisible attacks confront challenges in achieving invisibility with satisfactory ASR in a straightforward way.
 For instance, BppAttack (\citet{wang2022BppAttack}), a stealthy attack based on image quantization and dithering, employs adversarial training and label flipping to embed the low-intensity triggers for ensuring ASR.
 Therefore, \textit{(2) visible triggers characterized by local high-intensity poisoning }(e.g., Badnets) and \textit{(3) visible triggers characterized by global medium-intensity poisoning} (e.g., Blend) remain valuable for their high deployability and higher ASR.
 However, the stealthiness of such visible triggers is unsatisfactory.
 In summary, visible and invisible attacks possess their irreplaceable strengths in different application scenarios. \textbf{\textit{Therefore, the optimization method for effective PCBAs should consider the generalization upon various types of triggers in a flexible approach.}}